steveoc64/codegen/README.md

 -out dirname		Name of the directory to place generated code into (default = generated)

--t tablename		Name of the SQL table to base the generated code on -as 						Name of the Table in the generated code (default = same as tablename)
+-t tablename		Name of the SQL table to base the generated code on -as 				(Optional) Name of the Table in the generated code (default = same as tablename)

--html  					Generate HTML
+-html  				(Optional) Generate HTML
 ```

 ## HTML Generation

+Run codegen with the -html flag to generate some basic HTML files

 The following super basic HTML files will be generated into the output directrory :

-- &lt;tablename&gt;s.html .......
+- &lt;tablename&gt;.list.html .....
 List the contents of the SQL table in a LumX data_table
-- &lt;tablename&gt;.edit.html ...
+- &lt;tablename&gt;.edit.html .....
 Edit form for the SQL table
-- &lt;tablename&gt;.new.html ....
+- &lt;tablename&gt;.new.html ......
 New record form for the SQL table